olebole/irafdoc/doc/nttools.tdelete.rst

   <dt><b>(verify = no) [boolean]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='(verify = no) [boolean]' -->
   <dd>Prompt for confirmation before deleting?
 It is possible to delete
-  text tables using 'tdelete' if 'verify' is set to <tt>"yes"</tt>.
+  text tables using 'tdelete' if 'verify' is set to <span style="font-family: monospace;">"yes"</span>.
   </dd>
   </dl>
   <dl>
   <dt><b>(default_action = yes) [boolean]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='(default_action = yes) [boolean]' -->
   <dd>Default action for the verify query.
 If 'default_action = yes', then the
-  prompt will come back with <tt>"yes?"</tt> and striking return will proceed with the delete.
+  prompt will come back with <span style="font-family: monospace;">"yes?"</span> and striking return will proceed with the delete.
   </dd>
   </dl>